ARP to Musitronics Mu-Tron III Modification

 by: Whirl-A Sound

 The Mu-Tron III changed my life.
-I’d just started college and was living in a small apartment in town when I started REALLY getting into the Grateful Dead.
-I did all the stuff deadheads do, and by the end of it, I’d begun the envelope filter tone search.
-My wonderful girlfriend allowed me to use the stove as a soldering surface as I learned electronics.
+I'd just started college and was living in a small apartment in town when I began seriously getting into the Grateful Dead.
+I embraced all the things Deadheads do, and before long, I had embarked on the envelope filter tone quest.
+My ex-girlfriend patiently endured my using the stove as a soldering surface while I was learning electronics—I’ll always appreciate her for that.

-Long story short, It took many years of envelope filters, mods, comparisons, ect, before I finally bought a genuine vintage Mu-Tron III.
-By that point, my situation had changed and I was pursuing an electronics education full-time and could finally do some real analysis.
+Long story short, it took many years of experimenting with envelope filters, mods, comparisons, and more before I finally acquired a genuine vintage Mu-Tron III.
+By that time, my circumstances had changed; I was pursuing a full-time education in electronics and could finally conduct some meaningful analysis.

-The ARP Mutron iii is very similar to the Musitronics model, the most noticeable difference being the power supply is internal.
-The power supply is different however, as noted by Mike Beigel in a statement put out about the ARP Mu-Tron III in 2011.
+The ARP Mu-Tron III is very similar to the Musitronics model, with the most noticeable difference being its internal power supply.
+However, as Mike Beigel noted in a statement released about the ARP Mu-Tron III in 2011, the power supply itself is significantly different.
 You can find that statement at the bottom of this blog post.

-When I got my ARP Mu-Tron III it honestly sounded really bad.
-I bought it from a well-known pedal seller on Reverb and unfortunately, the power supply was in pretty terrible shape.
-It had some poor-quality work performed that explained the sound (lighting fast sweep due to incorrect calibration & power supply modifications that gave voltages +14v and -8v, unusable for Garcia tone).
-I initially planned on rebuilding it to ARP spec as a very blurry schematic does actually exist.
-But then I had the simple idea to convert the ARP Mu-Tron iii to the Musitronics Mu-Tron III with a built in PS-1.
-The ultimate Mutron!
+When I received my ARP Mu-Tron III, it honestly sounded terrible.
+I had purchased it from a well-known pedal seller on Reverb, and unfortunately, the power supply was in very poor condition.
+It had undergone substandard repairs, which explained the poor sound quality (an excessively fast sweep due to incorrect calibration and power supply modifications producing voltages of +14V and -8V—unusable for the Garcia tone).
+Initially, I planned to rebuild it according to ARP specifications, as a somewhat blurry schematic does exist.
+Eventually, though, I had a simpler idea: convert the ARP Mu-Tron III into a Musitronics Mu-Tron III with a built-in PS-1.
+The ultimate Mu-Tron!

 The Power Supply

-The original Musitronics Mu-Tron III ran on a bipolar 9v supply fed by a half-wave rectifier from a 24VAC transformer.
-The ARP uses an 18VAC transformer and a bridge rectifier to deliver a 12v bipolar supply.
-I opted to stick with the original PS-1 design as I’m a cork sniffer.
+The original Musitronics Mu-Tron III operated on a bipolar 9V supply powered by a half-wave rectifier from a 24VAC transformer.
+The ARP version, however, employs an 18VAC transformer with a bridge rectifier to deliver a 12V bipolar supply.
+Being a purist, I opted to stay true to the original PS-1 design.

 The bad fitting P-8394 on the left, good fitting version on the right.

-The rest of the mod is straightforward.
-You need to change the bridge rectifier to half-wave by removing the two relevant rectifier diodes.
-You then need to update the Zener's to 9.1v 1w (I used 1N4739A).
-The last power supply component is four .01 shunt capacitors, two for each rail that is already on the board as part of the old design, so don’t worry about those.
-You do NOT need to update the 220ohms to 2W if you are rebuilding an ARP.
-Read below:
+The rest of the modification is straightforward.
+You need to convert the bridge rectifier to a half-wave rectifier by removing the two unnecessary diodes.
+Next, update the Zener diodes to 9.1V, 1W types (I used 1N4739A).
+The last components for the power supply are four .01µF shunt capacitors—two for each rail.
+These are already part of the original design, so no additional action is needed.

 Envelope Generator Response

-You’ll need to change R19 from 240k to 180k as it forms the voltage divider that allows the filter to sweep downward at the correct depth and sensitivity.
-It’s tucked under one of the switches and can be identified by its color code.
-There are also two 1.5k’s tucked near the 240k, one is in series with the optocoupler’s cathode variable resistor (presumably to prevent it from blowing) and another for the “effect” led.
-The resistors are upgrades to the circuit and I choose to leave them in.
-You’ll also need to update the 68k decay resistor to 47k if you choose to….Read more below:
+You'll need to change resistor R19 from 240k to 180k, as it forms part of the voltage divider responsible for allowing the filter to sweep downward at the correct depth and sensitivity.
+This resistor is located beneath one of the switches and can be identified by its color code.
+Near the original 240k resistor, there are also two 1.5k resistors—one in series with the optocoupler's cathode variable resistor (likely there to prevent damage) and another for the effect LED.
+These resistors represent upgrades to the original circuit, and I chose to keep them.

-Keeping that concept in mind, here’s an oscilloscope capture of the envelope generator circuit in action.
-This is three notes played on my guitar.
-It takes your wiggly AC sine wave and turns it into a DC representation that modulates the LED.
+Keeping this concept in mind, here is an oscilloscope capture demonstrating the envelope generator circuit in action.
+The image shows three notes played on my guitar, illustrating how the circuit transforms the wavy AC sine wave into a DC signal that modulates the LED.

 Both channel 1 and 2 are hooked to the same signal.
 I have channel 1 inverted to show the representation of the incoming signal as more of an “AC waveform.”

-It may be easier to understand if visualized.
-Here is a frequency response chart of my MuTron clone in Bandpass.
-Each line represents a frequency response measurement with the input level to the effect stepped in 2dB increments:
+Visualizing this effect can aid understanding.
+Below is a frequency response chart of my Mu-Tron clone set to bandpass mode.
+Each line represents a frequency response measurement, with the effect's input level stepped in 2 dB increments:

 You can see that a higher input level changes the pedal's frequency response by shifting the Q to a higher or lower frequency.